-If you have bad credit then you know how hard it is to get approved for a loan.
+If you have bad credit, you know how hard it is to get approved for a loan.

 Any type of loan, whether it’s a personal loan, mortgage, or auto loan.

 Lenders use your credit score to determine your loan eligibility and interest rates.

 In this article, we’re going to dive into the different types of bad credit loans available, where to find them, and how to get the lowest rates.
 We’ll also talk about which types of loans you should and shouldn’t get.